 Search engines are what brings business to an online store.
 So you need to be on top of your game when it comes to search engine strategies.
 Both Magento and WooCommerce offers great options to optimize stores for search engines.

 Magento offers great control for store owners in SEO aspects like metadata.
-Moreover, the url structure is search engine friendly, and pages are well structured.
+Moreover, the URL structure is search engine friendly, and pages are well structured.
 You get lot of options to improve the visibility and popularity of your store with Magento

 Again, WooCommerce has plugins for search engine optimization.
 For example, the Yoast SEO plugin offers great features like keyword optimization, readability calculation, breadcrumb design, etc. Moreover, easier connections to social media channels ensure your store stays relevant all the time.
 You can read more about WooCommerce SEO plugins in our other article.

 Magento handles security aspects quite seriously, and the dedicated security patches make sure your store is able to handle the latest threat.
 However, you might need a developer’s help in updating your site.
 So, naturally, you should be able to afford one.
-And, because Magento has a lot of features in built, you are less likely to add a lot of extensions.
+And, because Magento has a lot of features inbuilt, you are less likely to add a lot of extensions.
 This reduces the risk of security vulnerabilities with Magento.

-On the other hand, WooCommerce, faces more threats on a regular basis.
-First of all, a WooCommerce store is built upon a WordPress site, which is one of the favorite spot of hackers.
+On the other hand, WooCommerce faces more threats on a regular basis.
+First of all, a WooCommerce store is built upon a WordPress site, which is one of the favorite spots of hackers.
 So with WooCommerce, you should be more ready to face security threats more often.
 Thankfully, with some best practices in site management, you can avert most of these threats.
 Another aspect that makes a WooCommerce store more vulnerable is the unrestrained use of external solutions.
 Experts advise choosing extensions from reputed developers when you need them.

 The choice of an appropriate platform determines the success of your eCommerce store in many ways.
 At the moment, there are plenty of eCommerce platforms available, which will probably make you slightly confused.
 This article has looked at two of the most popular eCommerce platforms preferred around the globe – Magento and WooCommerce.
-With more inbuilt features, and dedicated eCommerce capability, Magento is more of an enterprise level solution.
-On the other hand, with great flexibility, ease of use, and cost effectiveness, WooCommerce is widely preferred by small to medium businesses.
+With more inbuilt features and dedicated eCommerce capability, Magento is more of an enterprise level solution.
+On the other hand, with great flexibility, ease of use, and cost-effectiveness, WooCommerce is widely preferred by small to medium businesses.
 We hope this article has helped you make a choice between these two eCommerce giants.
 Let us know any suggestions or insights.